 - Receiving a weekly article by email

-- Receiving retargeting Ads on social channels
+- Receiving retargeting Ads on third party platforms

 - Used to identify people with similar interests to more tactfully advertise to others